vekatze/neut/book/src/terms.md

 - `new-channel: <a>() -> channel(a)` is a normal function defined in the core library.

 Also, `channel(a)` can be used as a basis for mutable variables.
 The idea is to create a channel that is always of length 1.
 The type `cell(a)` is there to represent such a channel:

+Below is an example of using the type `cell`:

 ```neut
 define sample(): int {